Reporting a Gift to the CSU

 Gift to CSU - Not the Individual (Form 801)

-There are limited circumstances where gifts that afford a personal benefit to a CSU employee can be considered a gift to the CSU, and therefore need not be reported on the employee’s Conflict of Interest Form 700: Statement of Economic Interests (.pdf).
+There are limited circumstances where gifts that afford a personal benefit to a CSU employee can be considered a gift to the CSU, and therefore need not be reported on the employee’s Form 700: 2015/2016 Statement of Economic Interests (.pdf).
 Mostly, these are travel gifts, including accommodations and food associated with the travel.

 To qualify as a gift to the CSU, the following strict statutory requirements must be met: